belovanna/belovanna.github.io/_pages/about.md

   image: assets/images/wave.jpg
 ---

 Hi!
-I'm an Economics PhD, and a big fan of Data Analysis, Mathematical Modelling and Statistics.
-I like working in R (especially the Tidyverse).
+I'm a big fan of Mathematical Modelling, Data Analysis, and Statistics.
+I like working in R (especially fond of Tidyverse) and learning new techy things.
+My most recent discovery is jekyll, which is responsible for this website being on and running.

 ### Education:
-- **University of Trento** (Nov 2010 - April 2016)
+- **University of Trento** (2011 - 2016)
-  PhD of Economics
+  PhD Economics
-- **Lund University** (Sept 2008 - June 2010)
+- **Lund University** (2008 - 2010)
-  MSc of Economics
+  MSc Economics

 ### Research Interests: